-The number of Xiaoying Housing loan facilitated in 2018, 2019 and 2020 was 220, 19 and nil, respectively, which represents the total number of transactions of loan facilitation during the relevant period.
-The total loan amount of Xiaoying Housing Loan we facilitated was RMB306 million in 2018, RMB31 million in 2019 and nil in 2020.
-The average loan amount per transaction was approximately RMB1.4 million in 2018, RMB1.6 million in 2019 and nil in 2020.
-The outstanding balance of Xiaoying Housing Loan we facilitated to borrowers decreased from RMB156 million as of December 31, 2019 to RMB105 million as of December 31, 2020.
+The number of Xiaoying Housing loan facilitated in 2019 and 2020 was 19 and nil, respectively, which represents the total number of transactions of loan facilitation during the relevant period.
+The total loan amount of Xiaoying Housing Loan we facilitated was RMB31 million in 2019 and nil in 2020.
+The average loan amount per transaction was approximately RMB1.6 million in 2019 and nil in 2020.
+The outstanding balance of Xiaoying Housing Loan we facilitated to borrowers decreased from RMB156 million as of December 31, 2019 to RMB105 million as of December 31, 2020, and further to RMB48 million as of December 31, 2021.
 We facilitated Xiaoying Housing Loan through offline channels in China.
 Borrowers of Xiaoying Housing Loan entered into an entrusted guarantee agreement and a security agreement with Shenzhen Tangren under which the borrower payed fees to Shenzhen Tangren for providing guarantee to the investor or institutional funding partners of Xiaoying Housing Loan and established mortgage in its real properties as a security for Shenzhen Tangren's guarantee services.
 Shenzhen Tangren is our consolidated VIE with financing guarantee license which has provided guarantee to Xiaoying Housing Loan since September 2017.
 Prior to that, some of our entities provided such guarantee.